toolleeo/cli-apps/README.md

 * [ImageMagick](http://www.imagemagick.org/script/index.php) - Software suite to create, edit, compose, or convert bitmap images; it handles many file formats (including PDF and SVG) and provides processing tools to "resize, flip, mirror, rotate, distort, shear and transform images, adjust image colors, apply various special effects, or draw text, lines, polygons, ellipses and Bézier curves".
 * [imgcat](https://github.com/trashhalo/imgcat) - Tool to output images in the terminal.
 Built with bubbletea.
 * [imgp](https://github.com/jarun/imgp) - A command line image resizer and rotator for JPEG and PNG images.
 It can resize (or thumbnail) and rotate thousands of images in a go, at lightning speed, while saving significantly on storage.
+* [inklayers](https://github.com/toolleeo/inklayers) - A command line program that exports layers from an SVG file.
+It can be used to create slide shows by editing a single SVG file.
 * [pastel](https://github.com/sharkdp/pastel) - A command-line tool to generate, analyze, convert and manipulate colors.
 * [scrot](https://github.com/dreamer/scrot) - A simple CLI tool to capture screenshots.
 * [TerminalImageViewer](https://github.com/stefanhaustein/TerminalImageViewer) - Small C++ program to display images in a (modern) terminal using RGB ANSI codes and unicode block graphics characters.